 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-For many of us, upside down cakes are the epitome of pleasurable desserts: moistest of cakes, caramelized fruit and the option of whipped cream.
-This beautiful fall dessert is egg-free and dairy-free, and you’ll love making and using the caramel sauce — (just three ingredients and ten minutes total to make)!
-Enjoy making a beautiful Paleo and AIP dessert for yourself and for the ones you love.
+Upside down cakes are the epitome of pleasurable desserts: moistest of cakes, caramelized fruit and the option of whipped cream.
+This beautiful fall dessert is egg-free and dairy-free, and you’ll love making and using the caramel sauce — just three ingredients and five minutes of cooking.
+Enjoy making a beautiful Paleo and AIP dessert for yourself and the ones you love.

 I hope you’re taking lots of deep breaths of this fresh fall air, and have a bit of time to make this special dessert.
 You might even have a loved one who isn’t Paleo or AIP but who needs an egg-free or dairy-free dessert.
 May this pear treat add to your autumnal pleasures.